Tarsiciosh/EssentialFeed/NOTES.md

 ### 4 - 2) Handling selection and navigation in the Composition Root
 ```
 - the idea is to notify the composition root via a closure and someone listening to this
-- will use the CommentsComposer to create the Comments view and push it in the nav
+- will use the CommentsComposer to create the Comments view and push it in the navigation controller
 - in FeedUIIntegrationTests:
-T) test_imageSelection_notifiesHandler()
+T) test_imageSelection_notifiesHandler() (below test_feedView_hasTitle)
 - copy and paste code from test_loadFeedCompletion_rendersSuccessfullyLoadedEmptyFeedAf...
 - create two images, load view, present images on screen
 var selectedImages = [FeedImage]()